RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am PhD candidate in political science at thee [International Conflict Research](https://icr.ethz.ch/) group, ETH Zurich.
+I am PhD candidate in political science at the [International Conflict Research](https://icr.ethz.ch/) group, ETH Zurich.
 In 2022 I visited UC Berkeley's [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/).

-My main research interests concern the origins and consequences of mass identities, and the related political behavior.
-My dissertation studies how border changes and war contributed to the formation of national identities in Europe.
+My main research interests concern the origins and consequences of political identities.
+My dissertation studies how border change and war contributed to the formation of national identities in Europe.
 I rely on observational data and computational methods to measure and study nationalist and ethnic processes in new settings and with innovative research designs.
-In co-authored projects, I also study the dynamics of public opinion.
+In co-authored projects, I also study the dynamics of public opinion and religious clientelism.